sw4d/fran/README.md

 # fran

-Fran is a simple API for testing various CI/CD related opportunites.
+Fran is a simple API for testing various CI/CD related testing.